IAS–USA Funding Sources and Industry Interactions

-The first 3 above mentioned guidelines and statements alone may not ensure the complete independence of any CME activity funded in any part by industry.
-For this reason, IAS–USA has created additional, rigorous internal policies that govern any activity that may invite commercial support.
+The first 3 above-mentioned guidelines and statements alone may not ensure the complete independence of any CME activity funded in any part by ineligible companies.
+For this reason, IAS–USA has created additional, rigorous internal policies that govern any activity that may invite funding support from ineligible companies.
 These policies can be found here and, along with policies stated essentially include:

-- Absolutely no single-company commercial support is permitted for any IAS–USA activity.
+- Absolutely no single-company financial support is permitted for any IAS–USA activity.

-- Individuals who participate in marketing or promotional activities for commercial firms (eg, paid lectures for industry) may not participate in IAS–USA general educational and informational activities.
+- Individuals who participate in marketing or promotional activities for ineligible companies (eg, paid lectures for ineligible companies) may not participate in IAS–USA general educational and informational activities.

-- Before medical professionals can create or present content for IAS–USA programs, they must disclose all relationships, financial or otherwise, with all commercial and other outside entities.
+- Before medical professionals can create or present content for IAS–USA programs, they must disclose all relationships, financial or otherwise, with all ineligible companies.

 - The content and recommendations of all IAS–USA activities are subject to independent peer review.

-- IAS–USA does not invite or accept any advertising revenue (eg, in any venue, including the journal and the website) or commercial exhibit revenue (eg, at CME courses or Conference on Retroviruses and Opportunistic Infections) nor participate in any product or company promotion.
+IAS–USA does not invite or accept any advertising revenue (eg, in any venue, including the journal and the website) or commercial exhibit revenue (eg, at CME courses or Conference on Retroviruses and Opportunistic Infections) nor participate in any product or ineligible company promotion.